you are too interesting, too capable, too worthy to live without change, transformation and renewal

 Online sessions are offered via Doxy.me

-In-person sessions are offered at the
+In-person sessions are offered in Toronto at the

 Cedar Christie Wellness Centre